 1. Check your budget percentage.

 According to the U.S. Bureau of Labor Statistics, Americans devote between 11% and 15% of their budget to food each year.

 If you’re sitting at the 15% mark, weekly food expenditures would look like this:

 |Monthly After-Tax Income||Weekly Food Budget|

-The easiest way to do this?
-Just take a look at the amount of money that hits your bank account each month.
-Or add up your income over the last year and divide by 12.
+To figure out where you land in this table, take a look at the amount of money that hits your bank account each month.
+You can also pull out last year’s tax return and divide your annual take-home pay by 12.

 2. Compute your budget through the USDA.

 Did you know that the USDA publishes reports on the cost of food every single month?

 I know.
 That sounds like an insanely . . . dull . . . read.